 The GA2 is a malaria parasite that has been attenuated by genetic modification.
 Because of these changes, the parasite is not able to cause malaria.
 The parasite can train the immune system to recognize and clear malaria parasites.
 We thus hope that the GA2 parasite can be used as a vaccine against malaria in the future.
+In order to achieve this, we must learn how we can improve the training of the immune system by GA2.
+Therefore, we now want to investigate adjuvants.
+Adjuvants are additives that are added to a vaccine in order to improve immune activation.

 In previous studies, it was found that one and 3 times 50 mosquito bites with GA2 parasites led to good protection against malaria.
-In this study we will investigate the protection after 1 time 10 or 50 mosquito bites with and without coadministration of an adjuvant.
+In this study we will investigate the protection after 1 time 10 or 50 mosquito bites in combination with adjuvants.